BarbWire-1/rebble-mod-cli/readme.md

 ---
-Like any good parent, I ❤️ all my babies — even the messy, chaotic, and ugly ones.
-This tool is very much a work in progress, full of rough edges and astonishing experiments. 🍼✨
+## 🤔 About this tool
 `rebble-mod` is an experimental CLI tool for scaffolding and managing `PebbleOS` projects with a modular structure.
 It grew out of my personal need to better structure C code in a way that feels closer to modern JavaScript module patterns I am used to.

-This is a **work in progress**: the code is unrefined, untested in edge cases, and not yet cleaned up or fully modular itself.
+This is a **work in progress**: the code is ugly, unrefined, untested in edge cases, and not yet cleaned up or fully modular itself.
 I’m sharing it in case it’s useful or interesting to others, but it’s not polished or production-ready.
+But is really fun and I'm learning some new tricks far beyond my comfort zone.

 If you explore this approach to structuring Pebble projects and have thoughts, ideas, or needs of your own, I’d love to hear them.
 Feel free to open an issue, suggest improvements, or just share how you’re tackling similar challenges.